Serving all people by providing personalized health and wellness through exemplary care, education and research.

 It is important to make sure the tube is in the right place before starting each feeding.
 Your nurse or other team member will tell you how to do this.
 Make sure you do it every time you use the tube.

-If you feel your feedings are not working well for you, check with your doctor or dietitian about changing the rate of feeding or method of feeding.
+If you feel your feedings are not working well for you, check with your healthcare provider or dietitian about changing the rate of feeding or method of feeding.

-If the tube becomes dislodged or falls out, apply a dressing over the opening if the tube is in your stomach, and call your doctor immediately.
+If the tube becomes dislodged or falls out, apply a dressing over the opening if the tube is in your stomach, and call your healthcare provider immediately.

-Notify your doctor right away if you have any of the following:
+Notify your healthcare provider right away if you have any of the following:

 Diarrhea for more than 1 day